 This was another mural that was not on the map.
 It’s on the side of a medical centre on the corner of Broadway and High Streets.
 It’s by Beth Moody.

-Walk around to the carpark behind the same building and there is this huge mural taking up the whole area.
 This one is by Bezt and is called “When the Hunter Becomes the Hunted”.
 Bezt is from Poland and came to Dunedin in 2015 to create this early piece.

 On the opposite side of the carpark is this wall decorated by Jacob Yikes.